-Overall, the stride length is a little short on this elliptical, but it scores highly with a strong frame and high weight capacity.
+Overall though, the stride length is a little shorter on this elliptical, but it scores highly with a strong frame and high weight capacity.

 The SE9i is packing an 18 lb flywheel, which is a little light for an elliptical in this price range.

 Most comparable ellipticals in this price range have a 20 lb flywheel or heavier.
-But, most ellipticals in this price range don’t fold.
+But, to be fair, most ellipticals in this price range don’t fold either.

 Again, I’m wondering if NordicTrack designed this elliptical with a smaller flywheel to make it easier to fold and move around.

-Plenty of ellipticals offer higher incline levels, but I think the fact that this machine folds (and has a rear drive) limited what NordicTrack could do.
+Plenty of ellipticals offer higher incline levels, but I think the fact that this machine folds (and has a rear drive) limited what NordicTrack could do here.